francanete/francanete/README.md

 - 👯 I’m looking to collaborate on **Fintech projects.**

-- 👨‍💻 All of my projects are available at [https://francanete.dev](https://francanete.dev)
+- 👨‍💻 All of my projects are available at <a href="https://francanete.dev" target="_blank">

-- 📝 I regularly write articles on [https://francanete.com](https://francanete.com)
+- 📝 I regularly write articles on <a href="https://francanete.com" target="_blank">

 - 💬 Ask me about **React.**